Ebrahiminegin67/XAI_multi_agent/README.md

 4. Design an explainability layer that exposes the reasoning processes of the agents, allowing users to inspect decision paths, conflicts, and explanations.
 5. Design a web-based interface that enables users to interact with the agents, monitor their actions, and provide feedback or overrides.

-## Employee Trip Budget Approval (the hypothetical scenario)
+## Hypothetical Scenario: Employee Trip Budget Approval
+To illustrate how the architectural solution works, a hypothetical scenario is introduced.
+This scenario is **not part of the thesis description** but is used to demonstrate design choices.

 ### Scenario Description
 1. In this scenario, we have an enterprise system where employees can submit trip requests for business travel.
-2. Each trip request includes details such as employee ID, destination, duration, purpose, and estimated costs.
+2. Each trip request includes details such as employee ID, destination, duration, purpose, and estimated cost.
-3. Managers are responsible for reviewing and approving these trip requests based on company policies, budget constraints, and individual employee entitlements.
+3. Managers approve or deny based on company policies, budgets, and entitlements.
-4. The system should provide transparency into the decision-making process, allowing employees and managers to understand why certain requests were approved or denied (Explainability).
+4. The system should provide clear explanations for why decisions were approved or denied.
 ### Ontology Design
 #### Why Ontology?
-1. An ontology provides a structured representation of the key concepts and relationships in the trip approval domain
+1. Provides a structured representation of the domain.
-2. It enables semantic reasoning by defining classes, properties, and constraints that capture the decision-making criteria.
+2. Enables semantic reasoning through classes, relationships, and constraints.
-3. It facilitates interoperability and knowledge sharing among different agents and components in the system.
+3. Ensures consistency and interoperability across agents.
 #### Ontology Components
-1. Key concepts: Employee, TripRequest, Manager, ApprovalDecision, CompanyPolicy, Budget, Entitlement.
+1. Core concepts: Employee, TripRequest, Manager, ApprovalDecision, CompanyPolicy, Budget, Entitlement
+2. Relationships such as:
+   - Employee submits TripRequest
+   - Manager reviews TripRequest
-2. Relationships: Employee submits TripRequest; Manager reviews TripRequest; ApprovalDecision is based on CompanyPolicy, Budget, and Entitlement.
+   - ApprovalDecision depends on Policy, Budget, and Entitlement
 3. Entity Relationship Diagram (ERD):

 ![Trip Approval Ontology ERD](images/ontology.png)

-### Knowledge Graph Implementation by relational Database
+### Knowledge Graph Implementation (Relational Prototype)
-For the prototype, I model the ontology as a lightweight semantic schema stored in a relational structure.
+For the prototype, the ontology is implemented as a **lightweight semantic schema** using a relational database.
-In the full thesis, this can be replaced with a proper RDF/graph store (Neo4j / GraphDB)
+In a full thesis implementation, this can evolve into an RDF or graph database (Neo4j, GraphDB).
-1. Tables: Employees, TripRequests, Managers, ApprovalDecisions, CompanyPolicies, Budgets, Entitlements.
+1. Tables: Employees, TripRequests, Policies, Budgets, Entitlements
-2. Relationships: Foreign keys to represent relationships between entities (e.g., TripRequests linked to Employees and Managers).
+2. Foreign keys represent relationships
-3. Semantic reasoning: Implement rules and constraints to evaluate trip requests based on policies, budgets, and entitlements.
+3. Rules and constraints support semantic reasoning
-4. Example of relational databases: MySQL, Oracle, and etc.
+4. Compatible relational DBs: MySQL, PostgreSQL, Oracle

 ### Multi-Agent System
-1. Agents: TripRequestAgent, ApprovalAgent, PolicyAgent, BudgetAgent, EntitlementAgent.
+### Agent Roles
-2. TripRequestAgent collects trip requests and forwards them to ApprovalAgent.
+- **TripRequestAgent** – collects and registers trip requests
-3. ApprovalAgent coordinates with PolicyAgent, BudgetAgent, and EntitlementAgent to evaluate requests.
-4. Each agent uses the knowledge graph database to access relevant data and make decisions.
+- **ApprovalAgent** – orchestrates evaluation and resolves conflicts
+- **PolicyAgent** – checks policy rules
+- **BudgetAgent** – checks cost vs budget
+- **EntitlementAgent** – checks employee entitlement limits

+Agents:
+- access KG data
+- perform domain-specific reasoning
-5. Agents log their reasoning steps and decisions for explainability.
+- log their steps for explainability

 **Example Explanation Output:**

-Trip denied because the estimated cost (4000 SEK) exceeds the employee entitlement (2500 SEK) and violates company policy rule P3.
+    **Trip denied** because the estimated cost (4000 SEK) exceeds the employee entitlement (2500 SEK) and violates company policy rule P3.

 This is the type of human-readable explanation that the control layer will display, showing the key factors behind the decision.

 ![Multi Agent System](images/multi_agent_system.png)

-### Dig into a sample Agent (TripRequestAgent)
+## End-to-End Decision Flow (Mini Demo)

+1. Employee submits a trip request
+2. TripRequestAgent stores it in the KG
+3. ApprovalAgent requests evaluations from PolicyAgent, BudgetAgent, and EntitlementAgent
+4. Example conflict:
+   - PolicyAgent → Approved
+   - BudgetAgent → Rejected
+5. Explainability layer logs reasoning and conflict resolution
+6. Manager reviews explanation and can override
+7. Override is logged for audit and agent upskilling

+## TripRequestAgent (Deep Dive)
 In this section, we will explore the architecture and functionality of the TripRequestAgent.

 ![Trip_Request_AI_Agent](images/Trip_Request_AI_Agent.png)

-This diagram illustrates the internal components and workflow of the TripRequestAgent:
+Functions of the TripRequestAgent:
-1. How AI Agent interacts with the Explainability Database to log decision traces.
-2. How AI Agent communicate with LLM includes tools calling to enhance decision-making.
-3. The logs and decision traces are stored in the Explainability Database for later retrieval and analysis.
+- logs reasoning steps into the Explainability Database
+- interacts with an LLM through tool-calling
+- enables detailed analysis and review of decision traces

-### Explainability Layer
+## Explainability Layer
-1. Capture decision paths: Each agent records the reasoning steps taken to arrive at a decision.
+The explainability layer provides:
+1. Decision path capture
-2. Conflict resolution: Highlight any conflicts between agents and how they were resolved.
+2. Conflict detection and resolution
-3. Prioritized explanations: Generate human-readable explanations for each decision, focusing on the most relevant factors.
+3. Prioritized, human-readable explanations
-4. Progressive disclosure: Allow users to explore explanations at different levels of detail.
+4. Progressive disclosure of reasoning steps

 ### Explainability Data Model
-1. DecisionTrace: Records the sequence of reasoning steps taken by agents.
-2. ConflictRecord: Captures conflicts between agents and their resolutions.
-3. Session: Each request and its associated decision traces and explanations.
+Core structures:
+- **DecisionTrace** – the reasoning sequence
+- **ConflictRecord** – disagreements + resolutions
+- **Session** – the request container with all explanations and traces

 ![Explainability_Data_Model](images/Explainability_Data_Model.png)